Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/24_resourcing.md

 Let's record these in our config, grouping some of the processes under the same set of resources.

-!!! example "Exercise: use `withName` to configure process resources"
+!!! example "Exercise: Use `withName` to configure process resources"

-    1. Update the `process{}` scopes of your `./config/custom.config`:
+    - Update the `process{}` scopes of your `./config/custom.config`:

     === "Gadi (PBS Pro)"